Mukulch15/geolocation/README.md

   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

 How to use the app:
-1. First set the environment variable `CSV_PATH` where the csv file is actually present.
+1. First set the environment variable `CSV_PATH` and database config variables - `USER_NAME`, `PASSWORD`, `DATABASE` and `HOSTNAME` where the csv file is actually present.
 2. Start parsing using `Geolocation.Parse.init_parse/0`.
 3. Fetch ip details using the api `/geo_data?ip_address=<IP_ADDRESS>`.
 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+To run it in container fashion set the above environment variables and run `docker-compose build` followed by `docker-compose up`.

 Ready to run in production?
 Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).